GitbookIO/micro-analytics/README.md

 Each shard thus only contains a specific website data, allowing faster response times and easy horizontal scaling.

 To handle requests even faster, **µAnalytics** automatically manages a pool of connections to multiple shards at a time.

 By default, the service keeps 10 connections alive.
-But you can easily increase/decrease the max number of alive shards with the `--conections` flag when launching the app.
+But you can easily increase/decrease the max number of alive shards with the `--connections` flag when launching the app.

 ## Install